yumium/tech_notes/C#.md

     - Boolean: `bool`, which represents Boolean values—values that are either `true` or `false`
   - Enum types
     - User-defined types of the form `enum E {...}`.
 An `enum` type is a distinct type with named constants.
 Every `enum` type has an underlying type, which must be one of the eight integral types.
 The set of values of an `enum` type is the same as the set of values of the underlying type.
-  - Struct types => like classes but are value types (no heap allocation) and no inheritance
+  - Struct types => like classes but are value types (allocation on stack not heap) and no inheritance
     - User-defined types of the form `struct S {...}`
   - Nullable value types => Represented by `<type>?`, e.g,, `int?`, `string?`
     - Extensions of all other value types with a `null` value
+    - The underlying type `System.Nullable<T>`
   - Tuple value types
     - User-defined types of the form `(T1, T2, ...)`
 - Reference types